How to Become a Telehealth Nurse

 Step Seven: Gain Experience in Nursing

-Most telehealth positions will ask that nurses have a minimum of one to four years of bedside nursing.
-This experience will make you a more effective telehealth nurse as you’ll be expected to care for patients without actually touching them!
+Most telehealth positions require nurses to have a minimum of one to four years of bedside nursing experience.
+This experience will make you a more effective telehealth nurse, as you’ll be expected to care for patients without actually touching them!

 Step Eight: Consider Becoming a Certified Telehealth Nurse